-The Non-Dell Defendants have collaborated amongst themselves and with the Dell Defendants to engage in unfair and deceptive trade practices for the purpose and with the effect of manipulating Plaintiffs' crime surveillance product, system, planning and design in the City and elsewhere throughout the United States and the world.
+The Non-Dell Defendants have collaborated amongst themselves and with the Dell Defendants, intentionally and in concert, to engage in unfair and deceptive trade practices for the purpose and with the effect of manipulating Plaintiffs' crime surveillance product, system, planning and design in the City and elsewhere throughout the United States and the world.

-The Non-Dell Defendants, through their actions, have engaged in unfair trade practices in an attempt to disrupt and impair the business dealings of the Plaintiffs.
+The Non-Dell Defendants, through their actions, have intentionally and in concert engaged in unfair trade practices in an attempt to disrupt and impair the business dealings of the Plaintiffs.

-The Non-Dell Defendants employed unfair trade practices in that they were all exposed to the System while getting paid by the City of New Orleans to manage the Contract and copied the System to the detriment of Plaintiffs.
+The Non-Dell Defendants intentionally and in concert employed unfair trade practices in that they were all exposed to the System while getting paid by the City of New Orleans to manage the Contract and copied the System to the detriment of Plaintiffs.

-The Ciber Defendants, and through them the Imagine Defendants and/or NetMethods, companies which were owned or managed at one point or another by each of the City Employee Defendants, employed unfair trade practices by directing Plaintiffs' efforts in such a way that it was impossible for Plaintiffs to execute their Contract.
+The Ciber Defendants, and through them the Imagine Defendants and/or NetMethods, companies which were owned or managed at one point or another by each of the City Employee Defendants, intentionally and in concert employed unfair trade practices by directing Plaintiffs' efforts in such a way that it was impossible for Plaintiffs to execute their Contract.